magicasaservice/mirror-tokens/README.md

 ## Construction

-Our design tokens are structured in three hierachical layers: `1. config`, `2. application`, `3. components`.
+Our design tokens are structured in three hierachical layers:

+1. `Config`
+2. `Application`
+3. `Components`

 The specificity of each layer topples the one prior.
 Tokens from each layer can either reference the layer below or include a finite value.

 ```
          __________